Understanding the Basics: What UAE Residents Need to Know

 This is the cornerstone of your business visa application.
 Unlike tourist visas, business visas require an Omani entity to sponsor you.
 This could be:

-Pro Tip: Establish your sponsorship relationship at least two weeks before your intended travel date.
-The sponsor initiates the visa process from within Oman through the Royal Oman Police (ROP) system.
+Pro Tip: Establish your sponsorship relationship at least two to three weeks before your intended travel date.
+The sponsor initiates the visa process from within Oman through the Royal Oman Police system.
+Your sponsor must be a resident of Oman with a valid Civil Number and, if representing an organization, a valid Company Register Number.

-Your Omani sponsor accesses the online portal at www.rop.gov.om and submits the visa application on your behalf.
-They'll need to provide:
+Your Omani sponsor accesses the online portal at evisa.rop.gov.om (sponsor registration is only available to residents of the Sultanate of Oman) and submits the visa application on your behalf.
+They will need to provide:

-• Purpose of visit documentation (invitation letter, meeting agenda)
+- Purpose of visit documentation (invitation letter, meeting agenda, conference details)

 The system generates an application reference number—make sure your sponsor shares this with you immediately.
-This number becomes your tracking tool throughout the process.
+This number becomes your tracking tool throughout the process and is essential for checking your application status online.

 Stage 3: Payment Processing